developer-zebra/developer-zebra-site/src/mx/4-3/mx/batch/index.md

 ---
-title: App Manager
+title: Batch
-description: The AppMgr allows you manage the set of user applications that are installed on the device.
+description: The Batch setting type is used to execute one Profile (which may contain any number of settings) from within another Profile.
 publish: true
 ---

-## About AppMgr
+## About Batch

 ### Overview